Patient Stories

 Finally, A Diagnosis

 I was seeing general neurologists and rheumatologists, and then when I switched to an expert in small fiber neuropathy (SFN).
-Five years into my journey, I was finally diagnosed with SFN.
+Five years into my journey, my doctors finally diagnosed me with SFN.
 It was another three years before I was also diagnosed with other associated conditions.
-Autoimmune mediated connections were also identified.
+They also identified autoimmune-mediated conditions.
 After the initial years of my now properly diagnosed illness, along with the correct medications, I was able to reframe the way I looked at my new life.
 I began to realize that because of my experience, I could better relate to my patients, and become a better therapist.
 I also started a support group on Long Island, NY, so I could help others on their journeys and develop a sense of community.

 I refused to give-up, and as I persevered through my journey, I began to experience improvement in that I am no longer bed-bound (except for flares).
 When I do have a tough day or flare-up, people may not see or hear from me much.
 I try to relax in bed, and I do “pay a price” for pushing myself too hard.
 But if you asked me in the beginning, eight years ago, I never would have thought it would be possible to get where I am today.